 4.2 IMCA may reclassify registrations to restrict or expand the availability of system functionality where an alternative role is deemed more appropriate.

-4.5 These terms and conditions will continue to apply your use of the eCMID system until completion of the service where these terms and conditions will automatically terminate.
+4.5 These terms and conditions will continue to apply to your use of the eCMID System until completion of the service where these terms and conditions will automatically terminate.

 5 Permitted uses